stevenrobertson/sd-docs/report/tools.md

 Its rich object model, duck-typing of numerics, and monad-like ContextManager allows for the extraction of instruction streams from "pure" mathematical code.
-This approach was in fact followed by one of the authors before this project began, resulting in the PyPTX library for dynamic GPU kernel generation [CITE] and a modest but functioning prototype implementation of the fractal flame algorithm on top of PyPTX [CITE].
+This approach was in fact followed by one of the authors before this project began, resulting in the PyPTX library for dynamic GPU kernel generation [@pyptx] and a modest but functioning prototype implementation of the fractal flame algorithm on top of PyPTX [@cuburn].

 Experimentation with PyPTX revealed shortcomings inherent in the expression of EDSLs in Python.
 Inside a code generation context, operations on PTX variables